aboutdaniel/aboutdaniel/README.md

 ### Hi there 👋

+BORN IN ITALY WITH AN EXTREME DESIRE TO KNOW THE WORLD.
+BORN TO BE A SMILING DREAMER.
+LOVE MAKING DOPE STUFF.

 <!--
 **aboutdaniel/aboutdaniel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.